1466635693/openshift-cartridge-php/usr/compile/README.md

 - Set the versions you need to compile in `php/compile/versions`.
 - Optional: Modify the versions of the dependent liberaries  as you need in `php/compile/libs`.
 - Optional: Modify the configuration arguments as you need in `php/compile/php`.

+Note: FILEINFO support should be disabled to compile PHP 7 on Openshift SMALL gears.
 - Commit and push the repo of your application.
 - SSH into you application and run the following commands:
 ```BASH